zxlooong/hdcookbook/trunk/contrib/jsse_encapsulation/README.txt

 principles, which were put in the JSSE API design and it is too risky without case by case basis evaluation.

-Also miximg of the inheritance ans encapsulation in one place without case by case basis evaluation is too risky too.
+Also mixing of the inheritance ans encapsulation in one place without case by case basis evaluation is too risky too.
 Therefore we do not support protected JSSE API support and creation of the subclasses and subinterfaces, except, the places where it was